nginx-plus/ngx-keyval/README.md

 ## Step 2: setup the Node.js key/value management server

 The key/value store uses a Node.js server as a cache management controller that is used by Nginx as an upstream.

-The file server.js contains a default server that can be configured via settings in package.json#server.
+The file server.js contains a default server that can be configured via the settings in package.json#server.
 You can start the server using forever.

 ```bash
 forever start --uid "ngx-keyval" -a /home/path/to/ngx-keyval/server.js